 Here’s a little slice of honky-tonk heaven for your listening pleasure.

-It’s our exclusive premiere of Loudon Wainright III performing Chris Smither’s “Place in Line.”
+It’s our exclusive premiere of Loudon Wainwright III performing Chris Smither’s “Place in Line.”

-Wainright’s laid-back execution of this Dylan-tinged tune is extremely endearing.
+Wainwright’s laid-back execution of this Dylan-tinged tune is extremely appealing.
 Cool piano and some great lyrics bring it on home.
+Listen close now!

 The track is part of the recently released album, Link of Chain: A Songwriters Tribute to Chris Smither.